Weingut I: Preparations

 Adolf Hitler's orders of 21 April 1944 gave official approval for the commencement of work on the structure.
 Next the necessary ground for the project was confiscated without compensation.
 Around the middle of May the OT established its offices in the Ecksberg Foundation's (Stiftung Ecksberg) building complex.
 The Ecksberg Foundation, a home for the mentally ill, had been taken over by the state in 1938.
-It was uninhabited by this time, as the Nazis had soon thereafter murdered some 248 to 342 of those in the foundation's care as part of the Action T4 killing program.
+It was uninhabited by this time, as the Nazis had soon thereafter murdered some 248 to 342 of those in the foundation's care as part of the Action T4 program.
 At the same time the OT erected its first barracks camp.
 Afterward the required construction machinery was little by little supplied to Mühldorf.

 The equipment had to be brought together from sources throughout the Reich and its occupied territories, which was an especially complicated endeavor given the military situation.
 Nonetheless a concrete factory, a carpentry shop, a gravel sorting plant and further facilities had to be built.
 Besides these additional smaller bunkers intended to serve as air raid shelters were erected before construction on the main site began.
 For the transportation of material to and from the site the Reichsbahn laid down a network of siding that was connected to the Munich-Mühldorf line.

 Upon completion the entire bunker was to be covered with soil and planted over with trees and bushes, but considering the scale of the project it was hardly possible to effectively camouflage it from aerial reconnaissance during the construction process.
 Efforts to that effect were therefore not especially thorough.
 Indeed, the site was hard to miss, and the USAF took several aerial photos of it in February 1945 during reconnaissance prior to the bombardment of the airfield at Mettenheim and the train yard at Mühldorf.

 The site was discovered upon examination of the photos, as an overhead view of main bunker drawn in March 1945 and labeled "MUHLDORF (GERMANY) SEMI-BURIED INSTALLATION" attests.
 The site was never bombed, however.
 The reasons why are unclear.
 One reason could be that the existence of the work camp was known and that the Allies did not want to risk bombing it by accident.
 It may also have been known that its completion was unlikely and thus other targets presented a higher priority.